lino-framework/lino/docs/dev/ml/cal.rst

   A Calendar Event (french "Rendez-vous", german "Termin") is a planned ("scheduled") lapse of time where something happens.

+  .. attribute:: user

+     The responsible user.

+  .. attribute:: assigned_to

+    This field is usually empty.
+Setting it to another user means "I am not fully responsible for this event".
+This will cause the other user to see this event in his :class:`MyAssignedEvents` table.

+    This field is cleared when somebody calls :class:`TakeEvent` on the event.

   .. attribute:: type

      The type of this event.
 Every calendar event should have this